inovexAcademy/vue-training-advanced/_exercises/01-Advanced-Reactivity/README.md

 # Exercise 01 Advanced Reactivity

-The goal of this exercise is to learn how to use watchers and work with localStorage.
+The goal of this exercise is to learn working with watchers and composables.

 ## 📝 Tasks

 - [ ] `ProductList`:
   - [ ] Use the asynchronous `fetchProducts` instead of `getProducts`
-  - [ ] The displayed products should be based on the current `pageSize`, e.g. if `pageSize === 5` then `fetchProducts(5)` then display the fetched products.
+  - [ ] The displayed products should be based on the current `pageSize`, e.g. if `pageSize === 5`, the app should automatically call `fetchProducts(5)` and display the fetched products.
-    > ⚠️ You are only allowed to use `fetchProducts` in one place!
-Which Vue concept could help us achieve this? 😉
-  - [ ] Persist `pageSize` in the localStorage.
-Use the persisted `pageSize` as the initial value on page load, e.g. with the help of `useStorage` from `@vueuse`.
+    > 💡 In abstract terms, what does `fetchProducts` represent?
+Which Vue feature is intended for things like it? 😉

 > - [ ] 💪 Bonus challenge: Replace the Pinia store `shoppingCart` with a custom composable without using `defineStore`.
 For example, call it `useShoppingCart`.